 Why Extraction Conditions Matter So Much

 The extraction solvent, temperature, time, and surface-area-to-volume ratio can change the result materially.
-If the extraction is not aggressive enough, the test may under-represent what the patient could actually be exposed to.
+Published interlaboratory and biomaterial studies show that ISO 10993-5 test outcomes can vary when extraction and cell-culture conditions differ.
+If the extraction is not appropriate for the material and use case, the test may under-represent what the patient could actually be exposed to.
 That is why notified bodies and FDA reviewers often look beyond the word "pass" and ask whether the extraction conditions were suitable for the device's intended use.

 When Cytotoxicity Can Be Waived